lubla/cas-fee-project-two/frontend/README.md

  2. Load the frontend project in webstorm
  3. Run gulp

- Prerequistie to run the e2e test
+ Prerequisites to run the e2e test
  ================================

  1. Install silenium standalone: